School climate

 School climate refers to the quality and character of school life.
 It has been described as "the heart and soul of the school ... that essence of a school that leads a child, a teacher, and an administrator to love the school and to look forward to being there each school day."
 A positive school climate helps people feel socially, emotionally and physically safe in schools.
 It includes students', parents' and school personnel's norms, beliefs, relationships, teaching and learning practices, as well as organizational and structural features of the school.
 According to the National School Climate Council, a sustainable, positive school climate promotes students' academic and social emotional development.

 Many factors can affect the quality and character of school life.
 There is no consensus on the definition or dimensions of school climate.
 However, the factors that shape school climate are often grouped into four main dimensions.
 These dimensions are: safety, teaching and learning (academic climate), relationships (community climate), and the environment.
 Each dimension is discussed in detail below.

 Positive school climate is related to many positive student outcomes.
 For example, positive school climate is associated to higher academic performance, better mental health, and less bullying.
 Improving school climate can be used as a preventative approach to reduce disruptive behavior and improve attendance, achievement, and student and parent satisfaction with school.
 Many assessment tools and interventions have therefore been developed to help school in the climate improve process.

 Dimensions

 Safety

 All humans need to feel safe socially, mentally, and physically.
 Feeling safe in school influences students' learning and their general development.
 However, many students do not feel safe in schools.
 Most students are not necessarily exposed to physical violence, but many students are exposed to social, emotional, and intellectual violence.
-A positive school climates therefore means feeling physically and emotional safe, and having clear and consistent rules to maintain order and discipline.
+A positive school climates therefore means feeling physically and emotionally safe and having clear and consistent rules to maintain order and discipline.